• ECTS

 Description

-"This course aims to present and explain the concepts, the problems, the operational approach in the field and in the laboratory, the methodological and analytical strategies that allow us to infer and reconstruct the fluctuations of wild and human-used biodiversity over time.
-It is based on empirical and modelled, ecological, palaeoecological, palaeobiogeographical, archaeobiological and palethnobiological data sets.
+"The aim of this EU is to present and explain the concepts, issues, operational approach in the field and in the laboratory, and methodological and analytical strategies used to infer and reconstruct fluctuations in wild and human-exploited biodiversity over time.
+It draws on empirical and modeled data sets covering ecology, paleoecology, paleobiogeography, archaeobiology, archaeology, and paleoethnobiology.
 Particular attention will be paid to:

-- the functional role of ecological disturbances such as fire in the transformation of the vegetation cover;
+- the functional role of ecological disturbances such as fires in vegetation cover transformations;

-- the impact of the evolution of human societies on the dynamics of forest ecosystems;
+- the impact of changes in human societies on the dynamics of forest ecosystems;

-- exploitation, cultivation / breeding and domestication of plants and animals based on the study of modern and bioarchaeological data. "
+- the exploitation, cultivation/breeding, and domestication of plants and animals based on the study of modern and bioarchaeological data. "

 Read more